delphic/vorld-decay/docs/design.md

 again you find the corpse and retrieve them, this also opens the possibility of sharing keys with other players.

+## Puzzle Reset
+By default our puzzles remain solved.
+Either we need to reset the pickups and state... or we just instantiate new players in the current section.

+Whilst it goes against the "find clues from dead players" aspect, it does bring new players together so I think we're a fan of "instantiate new players in the latest section".

 ### Atmosphere
 'Bugs' / Plant Growth
 Machine Hums